Welcome

 Time" and "Sweetie Charlie", with new lyrics).
 However, Dirk

-Wahlers of Germany and Bruno Blum of France both point out
+Wahlers of Germany and Bruno Blum both point out

 that Matilda was also recorded by Trinidadian King Radio around